sndwvs/xradio/README.md

 This is an experimental wifi driver for the Orange Pi Zero.
 It is supposed to replace the driver provided by armbian (www.armbian.com) which is not supported anymore.

-Tested with:
+Tested with kernel versions:

-	Kernel version 4.11.5, does not work with 4.11.3 due to kernel error Armbian version 5.32
+	4.11.3:  does not work, due to kernel error
+	4.11.5:  tested ok
+	4.11.12: tested ok

 Standard client station mode seems to work, but connecing to open APs fails.
 Master (AP) mode works with WPA/WPA2 enabled is supposed to work.